skin

 Congenital Nevus: Understanding Your Pathology Report

-A congenital nevus is a common, non-cancerous skin tumour made up of melanocytes, cells responsible for producing melanin, the pigment that gives skin its colour.
-Congenital nevi (the plural of nevus) are usually present at birth or develop within the first year of life, which is why they are called “congenital.”
-Another name for this …
+A congenital nevus is a common, noncancerous (benign) skin growth made up of cells called melanocytes.
+Melanocytes are the cells in the skin that make melanin, the pigment that gives skin its color.
+These growths are called “congenital” because they are usually present at birth or appear within the first year of life.
+Another name …

 Read More »